GhoshAni/Anomaly_detection/README.md

  an anomaly is something that differs from a norm: a deviation, an exception.
 In software engineering, by anomaly we understand a rare occurrence or event that doesn’t fit into the pattern, and, therefore, seems suspicious.
 Some examples are:

-a.sudden burst or decrease in activity;
+a.
+Sudden burst or decrease in activity;

-b.error in the text;
+b.
+Error in the text;

-c.sudden rapid drop or increase in temperature.
+c.
+Sudden rapid drop or increase in temperature.

 The various reasons for anomaly in the data

 1.noise

 2.fraud

 3.attacks

 4.theft